pulumi/pulumi/CONTRIBUTING.md

 ### Changelog messages

 Changelog notes are written in the active imperative form.
 They should not end with a period.
+The simple rule is to pretend the message starts with "This change will ..."

 Good examples for changelog entries are:
 - Exit immediately from state edit when no change was made